Skip to main content

 You'll reach for a beautifier when debugging production issues (reading minified error stack traces), reviewing third-party scripts (what does that analytics snippet actually do?), or reformatting code that someone pasted without indentation.
 It's a development tool you use more often than you'd expect.

 This tool handles common JavaScript patterns including strings, objects, arrays, and nested blocks.
-For advanced formatting with AST-based precision and opinionated style rules, tools like Prettier are better suited.
+For parser-aware formatting with full syntax understanding, use a project formatter such as Prettier.
 For quick reformatting of minified code, this gives you a readable first pass.

 JavaScript Formatting Conventions